semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 - Local installation of Semgrep CLI.
 See [Getting started with Semgrep](/getting-started) to install Semgrep CLI.
 :::

-It is **recommended** to run Semgrep Pro Engine with Semgrep Cloud Platform (SCP).
-This enables you to view and triage your findings from a centralized location.
-Code is not uploaded.
+To run Pro Engine in the CLI, perform the following steps.

 1. [Sign up or sign in to Semgrep Cloud Platform](https://semgrep.dev/login).
-2. For first-time users, click **Create an organization**.
+1. For first-time users, click **Create an organization**.
 Note that you can further integrate organizations (orgs) with GitLab accounts and GitHub accounts, including personal and org accounts, after you complete this procedure.
-3. Click **<i class="fa-solid fa-gear"></i> Settings > Pro Engine**.
+1. Click **<i class="fa-solid fa-gear"></i> Settings > Pro Engine**.
 ![DESCRIPTION](/img/pro-engine-toggle.png#md-width)
+1. Ensure that you are in the **root directory** of the repository you want to scan.
-3. In your CLI, log in to your Semgrep Cloud Platform account and run a scan:
+1. In your CLI, log in to your Semgrep Cloud Platform account and run a scan:
 ```sh
 semgrep login && semgrep ci
 ```